Best commuter bike helmets 2024

 Research shows most crashes see a rider impacting the road surface or pavement at an awkward angle.
 As your helmet deflects impact, it can trigger a sudden jerking of the head, applying rotational acceleration to the brain.

-To prevent this, the MIPS (Multidirectional Impact Protection System) liner was developed and is now often a standard fitment for many helmet brands.
+The MIPS (Multidirectional Impact Protection System) liner is claimed to help reduce the effect of rotational impacts and is now often a standard fitment for many helmet brands.
 How does it work?
 The MIPS system sits inside a helmet’s retention structure and allows for a small amount of slippage.
-During a crash, a MIPS liner decelerates those forces that your helmet’s sudden change of position might apply to the head.
+During a crash, a MIPS liner reduces those forces that your helmet’s sudden change of position might apply to the head.

 MIPS isn't the only option though, so look out for any option that has some form of built-in rotational impact protection.
 Kask, for instance, has been a hold-out against MIPS but says that its helmets provide just as much rotational impact protection.